-Each month, a member of the board will share a reflection on the Soul Matters monthly theme and the state of the church.
-The theme for January is Living with Intention.
-This month’s post is offered by Becky Halat.
+Each month, a member of the board will share a reflection on the Soul Matters monthly theme.
+The theme for May is Nurturing Beauty.
+This month’s post is offered by Janna Sperry Sundby.